tiprankstipranks

 Climate change and related governmental action may materially affect the Company's business and results of operations.

 The effects of climate change continue to create a level of concern for the state of the global environment.
-As a result, the global community has increased its political and social awareness surrounding the issue and have entered into international agreements in an effort to reduce global temperatures such as the Paris Agreement, which the United States re-joined as of February 19, 2021.
-Further, the U.S. Congress, state legislatures and federal and state regulatory agencies continue to propose numerous initiatives to supplement the global effort to combat climate change.
+State legislatures and federal and state regulatory agencies have proposed, and may propose in the future, initiatives, legislation, and regulations to supplement the global effort to combat climate change.
 Similar and even more expansive initiatives are expected, including potentially increasing supervisory expectations with respect to banks' risk management practices, accounting for the effects of climate change in stress testing scenarios and systemic risk assessments, revising expectations for credit portfolio concentrations based on climate-related factors, and encouraging investment by banks in climate-related initiatives and lending to communities disproportionately impacted by the effects of climate change.
 The lack of empirical data surrounding the credit and other financial risks posed by climate change render it impossible to predict specifically how climate change may impact the financial condition and operations of the Company; however, the physical effects of climate change may also directly impact the Company.
 Specifically, unpredictable and more frequent weather disasters may adversely impact the value of real property securing certain loans in our portfolios.
 Further, the effects of climate change may negatively impact regional and local economic activity, which could lead to an adverse effect on our customers and impact our ability to raise and invest capital in potentially impacted communities.
 The effects of changing strategies, policies, and investments as the global community transitions to a lower-carbon economy will impose additional operational and compliance burdens, and may result in market trends that alter business opportunities.
-Overall, climate change, its effects, and the resulting, unknown impact could have a material adverse impact on our financial condition and results of operations.
+Compliance with any additional disclosure rules will require additional resources.
+Overall, climate change, its effects, and the resulting unknown impact could have a material adverse impact on our financial condition and results of operations.

 Macro & Political